Ukasz09/Printer-Simulator-Game/README.md

 ![alt text](https://raw.githubusercontent.com/Ukasz09/PrinterSimulator/master/readmeImages/1.png)
 ![alt text](https://raw.githubusercontent.com/Ukasz09/PrinterSimulator/master/readmeImages/2.png)
 ![alt text](https://raw.githubusercontent.com/Ukasz09/PrinterSimulator/master/readmeImages/3.png)

 # JAR
 If there is a problem with running, try to open it by console with command:
 "java -jar PrinterSimulator2.jar"

+# Game control
+By mouse - intuitively, by clicking on individual elements

 # For dev
 Used Designs Patterns: